Shutterstock

 Thinking about energy transition

-The Creative Industries Fund NL invites coalitions of, among others, landowners, food producers, network managers and municipalities to work with designers on new strategic visions or design proposals for the transition of the current landscape.
+The program Creative Industries Fund NL invites coalitions of, among others, landowners, food producers, network managers and municipalities to work with designers on new strategic visions or design proposals for the transition of the current landscape.
 According to the organization, the production of renewable energy must be scaled up considerably in order to achieve the European climate targets.
 That lays a major claim on the Dutch landscape.

 According to the incentive fund, this requires a more integrated approach.
 Linking different tasks and multifunctional land use can generate new insights.
 Ideas in this area can be submitted from April 1 to September 20.
 A maximum of 12 proposals will then be selected that qualify for a subsidy/co-financing of €30.000.
 There are 5 central design themes: cultural-historical production landscape, landscape-inclusive energy transition, production, storage and distribution of energy as system design, food production and local support.